The myths of deworming a horse

 Truth: harrowing the pasture on a dry, hot day will scatter the manure and the larvae will dry out and die.
 Harrowing the pasture if it is warm and damp can spread the larvae into the grazing area and increase the problem.

 In summary; there is no single solution to deworming your horse.
-I hope that reading through the last 3 articles has given you some insight into helping you solve any worm problems you have.
 However, as always, this is general information and always speak to your veterinarian for a more specific worming program for your horses and your location.